 What is Cement Made of - Composition of Cement

-There are eight major ingredients of cement.
+There are eight major ingredients in cement.
 The following image is showing the ingredients of cement:

-The general percentage of these ingredients in cement is given below:
+The general percentage of these ingredients of which cement is made of is given below:

 Percentage in cement

 The main features of these cement ingredients along with their functions and usefulness or harmfulness are given below:

 - Lime: Lime is calcium oxide or calcium hydroxide.